Ssekyene/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Prints all the numbers of base 16 in lowercase, followed by a new line.

 9. Prints all possible combinations of single-digit numbers.

+10. Prints all possible different combinations of two digits.
+	+ 01 and 10 are considered the same combination of the two digits 0 and 1
+	+ Prints only the smallest combination of two digits
+	+ Numbers should be printed in ascending order, with two digits